 The mines at Ogassa stopped operating during the 1960s and the train line closed approximately ten years later.
 The route of the old train line is now part of a network of so-called Green Ways (Vies Verdes) that have been converted into cycle paths.

 From Ripoll to Ogassa is approximately fifteen kilometres.
-Alternatively, if you are walking you can choose to stop at Sant Joan de les Abadesses, nine kilometres from Ripoll.
+Alternatively, if you are walking, you can choose to stop at Sant Joan de les Abadesses, nine kilometres from Ripoll.
 In the summer there are several buses per day from Sant Joan de les Abadesses back to Ripoll.
 Timetables here.

 The path starts from a car park on the outskirts of Ripoll (see map below) where there is a small bar-restaurant and a cycle rental shop where you can hire mountain bikes and e-bikes.
 To avoid disappointment, you should reserve bikes in advance via their website here.

 The route is well maintained and is suitable for cyclists and walkers of all ages and experience.
-At the weekend it is a popular choice among families as well as more serious cyclists.
+At the weekend, it is a popular choice among families as well as more serious cyclists.

 For the first kilometre and a half, the cycle path runs roughly parallel to the C-26 highway before breaking off into the countryside.
-Along the way you pass remnants of the old railway including several old brick tunnels and bridges.
+Along the way, you pass remnants of the old railway, including several old brick tunnels and bridges.

 If you’ll be bringing your bicycle with you on the train from Barcelona, one of the wagons (normally near the middle of the train) has space for storing two bikes.
-Officially only two bikes permitted per train.
+Officially only two bikes are permitted per train.
 In practice, as long as the train isn’t overcrowded, more bikes are allowed to board.